vpnagraj/shiny-workshop/notes.md

 ## 'Bones' of a Shiny App

+A Shiny app has two components:

+- ui.R
+- server.R

+You can think of these as holding the form (ui.R) and function (server.R) of the app.
+It is [possible to create single file apps](http://shiny.rstudio.com/articles/single-file.html) but for this workshop we'll keep the scripts separate.
+And note that you must name the scripts accordingly – in other words, you can't have a ui script called my_ui.R ... it has to be ui.R and ditto for server.R

+There are a couple ways to build out the skeleton of your first Shiny undertaking.
+You could find the code for an app that you want to emulate and use that as a baseline for your ui.R and server.R scripts.
+But that copy-and-paste workflow can be tedious and error-prone.
+RStudio offers an easier method than that ...

 Like we mentioned above, Shiny is developed by RStudio.
-So it's no suprise that the RStudio IDE has some features
+So it's no suprise that the RStudio IDE has some Shiny-related features.
+In particular, the Shiny project structure makes it really easy to spin up app templates.
+To use this feature, create a new project in RStudio (either in a new directory or existing directory), select Shiny app and give it a name.
+This will create a ui.R, server.R and .Rproj file (which is useful for maintaining a relative file structure when you're working on your app ...) all in the directory you've specified.